![]() |

 The latest manuals are:

-2. Kavallerie-Fibel for the reenacting horseman.
+4. Indriect Aiming for the Mortar.
 See the Reenacting page.

 An